The Space Gamer: Reception

 In his review column "Triumphs & Tragedies" in The Strategic Review #6, Gary Gygax rated The Space Gamer a Triumph, noting that it includes "Sci-Fi, Fantasy, reviews, news, letters, ads, essays, and more, in a very neat and well printed format."

 In Issue 7 of Perfidious Albion, Charles Vasey reviewed the first issue and commented, "Generally, this first issue was very interesting, with much promise for the future."
+A month later, Vasey found the second issue "not quite as interesting, largely because they seem to be in the lull between setting out their intentions in grand style in No. 1, and asking for contributions, and the point where the articles start to come in (if they ever do) ...
+However, they remain in a very good position to grow with the SF game hobby, and once they do get over the difficult period the magazine should be a mine of information on the various SFD games."
+In Issue 21 of Perfidious Albion, Vasey reviewed Space Gamer No. 11 and commented, "Rather too obviously a house organ with a very small group of writers.
+Worth considering if you buy SF games — not for those who admire well-written SF."

+In Issue 15 of Abyss, Dave Nalle commented, "TSG has a lot of weaknesses.
+Articles are of uneven quality and the editing is done by die roll.
+However, it has a significant strength in its emphasis on reviews."
+Nalle concluded by giving it an overall score of 3 out of 10, saying, "This is a useful if specialized magazine."

 In Issue 195 of Dragon, Lester W. Smith reviewed the magazine after it had been taken over by Better Games and noted that he had found the games published by this company to be innovative, but with a general "shoddiness of language."
 Smith noted that the first issue of this magazine "betrays something of that same mix of interesting ideas but rough presentation ...
 However, each issue shows dramatic improvement over its predecessor, and issue #4 is a real beauty."
 Smith concluded, "I recommend that you take a look at this new incarnation of Space Gamer/Fantasy Gamer magazine.
 While the material within is often too quirky for use in standard science-fiction or fantasy campaigns, it bears many good ideas."